GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         }

         // The use of this method is enforced by the BaseStateMachine class.
 We must override it,
-        // and define the initial state of the StateMachine.
+        // and define the initial state of the State Machine.
         //
         // We then call SetInitialState() in Awake() to ensure this gets set at Runtime. protected override void SetInitialState()